joelhawksley/identity/components/slides.md

 ^ Progressive enhancement.

 ^ We like to say that we write our Javascript like it's 2005.
-It makes the site more pleasant to use, but at its core, most workflows work with it turned off.
+While it makes the user experience more pleasant, most of the site works without it.

+---

+# [fit] Why?

+^ But why?

+^ A couple reasons:

+---

+# [fit] Performance

-^ While most of us here at RailsConf are lucky enough to be using modern, powerful devices
+^ While most of us here are lucky enough to be using modern, powerful devices

 ^ A lot of our new users are in developing countries